 In order to legally run a business in Vietnam, you are required to acquire a business license.
-Now, in Vietnam there are many forms of businesses, these include, joint venture, private limited company, foreign company branch, foreign owned capital and so on.
+Now, in Vietnam there are many forms of businesses, these include, joint ventures, private limited companies, foreign company branches, foreign owned capital, and so on.
 Based on the type of business you are running, you will be required to get that business license.
-So if you are planning to invest in the ever growing economy of Vietnam then, first of all, you need to register your business.
+So if you are planning to invest in the ever-growing economy of Vietnam then, first of all, you need to register your business.
 Afterward, you need to quickly get the business license because the faster you get the permit, the quicker you can get your operations running.
 With that being said, listed below are some of the business licenses in Vietnam.

-Wholly Foreign Owned Enterprise (WFOW)– Arguably the most impressive type of business which has been attracting a lot of foreign investors is the WFOW or wholly foreign owned enterprise.
+Wholly Foreign Owned Enterprise (WFOW)– Arguably the most impressive type of business that has been attracting a lot of foreign investors is the WFOW or wholly foreign-owned enterprise.
 This is basically the type of business where the owners are from a foreign country and the entire capital investment is foreign as well.
-Thereby the entire business is owned by the foreign investors or the foreign company.
+Thereby the entire business is owned by foreign investors or foreign companies.
 No locals have any say in this business ownership.
-This type of business permits are usually needed for limited liability companies or even a shareholding company.
-The license is only issued once the certain requirements are met including providing documents which provide the authentic source of such capital.
+This type of business permit is usually needed for limited liability companies or even a shareholding company.
+The license is only issued once certain requirements are met including providing documents that provide the authentic source of such capital.
 You also need to show the feasibility of such a project before you get the permit.
 The license has a validity of 50 years after which it will have to be renewed.

 Foreign Company Branch– Vietnam has proved to be the perfect country to expand your business in.
 Thus more and more international companies are investing in Vietnam to open up their company branches here.
 Thus the requirement for such a business permit comes in the form of a foreign company branch license.
 You are only eligible to receive the branch license if you can prove that your business registration is legal, and have been registered and been operating for the last 5 years in your own country.
 Once you qualify, you will need to submit the certified copy of your registration, the list of activities done in the Vietnam branch, the names of all the Vietnamese branches, the address of the local branch, and finally, the number of foreign employees working in the local branches.
 After submitting all these, you shall be granted the branch license within the next 15 working days.